Vietnam.vn - Nền tảng quảng bá Việt Nam

 For many days now, social media has been flooded with images and wishes of new recruits nationwide preparing to leave for military service in 2024.
 Among those who leave for military service, many young people have voluntarily written applications to join.

-In Ho Chi Minh City, the story of Pham Thu Thao, 23 years old, a girl who has a dream job at Vietnam Airport Ground Services Company Limited (VIAGS) and has just volunteered to join the army, has received the attention of many people.
+In Ho Chi Minh City, the story of Pham Thu Thao, 23 years old, a girl who has a dream job at Vietnam Airport Ground Services Company Limited (VIAGS) and has just volunteered to join the army has received the attention of many people.

 "Are you sure?
 Do you really want to go?"

-We contacted Thao many times, suggesting a meeting but the young girl found many reasons to refuse.
+We contacted Thao many times, suggesting a meeting but the young girl always found many reasons to refuse.
 Late on February 21, when we texted Thao to wish her many experiences in the military environment, we unexpectedly received a call back.

-"I'm really shy about being in the newspaper so I made an excuse to avoid you.
+"Honestly, I'm shy about being in the newspaper, so I'm making excuses to avoid you.
 Because my job is small, nothing big, many people sacrifice and dedicate themselves more than me," Thao said.

 Even though it was just over the phone, we could still feel the positive energy radiating from the young girl.
 Modest but not shy.